-The marble decoration of the counter is reused material, including an inscription mentioning C. Fulvius Plautianus, a leading figure in the Severan period.
+The marble decoration of the counter is reused material, including an inscription mentioning Caius Fulvius Plautianus, a leading figure in the Severan period.
 He became father-in-law of Caracalla, who married his daughter Fulvia Plautilla in 202 AD.
 Conflicts with Caracalla and Iulia Domna, the mother of Caracalla, brought him down.
 Caracalla ordered his execution in 205 AD, and Plautianus received a damnatio memoriae.
 As a result the inscription was erased, but not thoroughly; the excavators could still read the words.
 In the left part of the inscription we read the name of Plautianus' son, Plautus Hortensianus.
 In the lost right part may well have been the name of his daughter.
-Son and daughter were exiled in 205, and killed c.
-212 AD.
+Son and daughter were exiled in 205, and killed around 212 AD.

-A marble construction was set against the central part of the east wall: a side-table, below which is one shelf and above which are three stepped shelves.
-Above the construction is a painting in which food and perhaps other objects related to the bar are depicted.
+A marble construction was set against the central part of the east wall: a side-table, below which is a shelf and above which are three stepped shelves.
+Above the construction is a painting in which food and other objects related to the bar are depicted.
 The precise identification of the objects remains difficult.
 From left to right we may see: green olives; a turnip; eggs or peaches in a glass with water; two red cheese or watermelons or cymbals hung from a nail.

 In front of the east wall of room 5 a stove for heating water or for cooking was found.
-Near the west wall is a buried storage jar (dolium defossum), that once contained wine or olive oil.
+Near the west wall is a buried storage jar (dolium defossum) that once contained wine or olive oil.
 Room 7 may also have belonged to the bar.
 The floor is of basalt blocks, and this room may therefore have been a stable in the final phase.
-Remains of a furnace were found, that could not be preserved by the excavators.
-Among the finds from the room is a metal slave collar, that was worn by a runaway slave.
+Remains of a furnace were found, that could unfortunately not be preserved by the excavators.
+Among the finds from the room is a metal slave collar that was worn by a runaway slave.
 It carries the inscription: